 - Assessment of water quality, river health, and terrestrial ecology

-- Water demand analyses
+- Water demand analysis

 - Climate change assessment

-- Management and development of transboundary waters
+- Management and development of transboundary water

 - Sector and thematic basin management plans

 - Development of an implementation and action plan